-Anyone over 16 but under 18 is classified as a Junior rider and anyone over 18 is a Senior.
+Anyone over 16 but under 18 is classified as a Junior rider and anyone over 18 is a senior.
 Additionally you will have a category of Elite, 1st, 2nd, 3rd or 4th.
-The Crystal Palace Crits races are not normally open to 4th category riders – however during the period of the Tour de France in 2020 this restriction may be lifted – please check later in the season using the CALENDAR button or on the British Cycling race listings.
+The Crystal Palace Crits races are not normally open to 4th category riders – however this will be kept under review for 2021 – please check later in the season using the CALENDAR button or on the British Cycling race listings.

 If you are a 1st claim member of a supporting club (see SUPPORT button) then you can enter in advance on RiderHQ for £15 plus transaction fee; entries open a fortnight before each race.
-If you miss entering in advance or are not in a supporting club then you can still enter on the evening by showing up at Cadence in good time (see the circuit map where the location of Cadence is marked in blue).
-Entry on the day will be £16.50 in 2020 and will only be payable via Contactless Credit or Debit Card Payment (not cash).
+If you miss entering in advance or are not in a supporting club then you can still enter on the evening by showing up at the park in good time (see the circuit map where the location of sign-on is marked in orange: “DP Liaison” by the start-finish line).
+Entry on the day will be £16.50 in 2021 and will only be payable via contactless Credit or Debit Card Payment (not cash).

 If you have signed up but can no longer attend, follow the steps on RiderHQ to request a refund well in advance.
 If a race is cancelled (eg in case of rain), you will be refunded via RiderHQ or offered a move to another race).
 Here is the timetable for Senior / Junior races: